Reed Alexander

 Reed Alexander (born December 23, 1994) is an American actor, journalist, and author.
-He is currently a financial news reporter for Insider, formerly “Business Insider,” covering Wall Street and investment banking.
+He is currently a correspondent for Insider, formerly “Business Insider,” covering the business of entertainment and the global media industry.
 Among his most recognizable credentials from his time as an actor is his role as Nevel Papperman in Nickelodeon's iCarly.
 He reprised the role of Nevel on an episode of Sam & Cat as well as the Paramount+ revival of iCarly.

 Career

 Alexander first received recognition for his food blog that began in 2009 which turned into a second career as a spokesman for healthy eating habits.
 He appeared in Will & Grace for which he was nominated for a Young Artist Award for Best Performance in a Television Series (Comedy) – Guest Starring Actor.
 He was also in 2009's direct-to-video telefilm Ace Ventura Jr.: Pet Detective.